 Council's capital expenditure is generally funded by debt, grants, subsidies and/or rates.
-Additional debt will mostly be in relation to the acquisition and construction of new assets and infrastructure, rather than the replacement of existing assets and infrastructure.
+Additional debt will be primarily in relation to the acquisition/construction of new assets/ infrastructure, as opposed to being in relation to the replacement of existing assets/infrastructure.